emjun/rTisane/API_OVERVIEW.md

 ## Expressed conceptual model vs. data
 Fits and shows results of executing one or more statistical models for assessing the conceptual model.
 Returns a script for running the statistical models

+Only assesses the presence of evidence for *assumed* relationships.
+Hypothesized relationships are discarded in the assessment.
 ```R
 assess(conceptual_model=cm, data=data)
 ```

 # Questions
 1. Aesthetically - is it weird to not have the same gradations of specificity for interaction even though empirically we've found that interactions are difficult to reason about without (hyper-)specificity?
+2. Should we add a check that the IV in a query has a hypothesized relationship (not an assumed one) to the DV?
+Right now, we don't check for Assumed/Hypothesized relationship between the IV and DV although the intended (?) use case is that the IV in a query is "hypothesized" implicitly.
+- Idea: If end-users assess an Assumed relationship (IV in query), ask if they want to proceed/should the relationship be hypothesized?  (interaction) - START HERE
+- For end-users who want to assess an Assumed relationship, what should they do?

 ## Possible inconveniences